magma/magma/lte/gateway/docker/s1ap/readme.md

 ### ssh to the agw instance and deploy as a containerized AGW

 ```
-# ssh to AGW instance
+# ssh to AGW instance using the elastic IP address from AWS.
+Notice the '-A' argument.
+You must load in the key pair that you created in AWS for it to forward your ssh agent key.
-ssh -A ubuntu@184.72.47.28
+ssh -A ubuntu@${YOUR_AWS_IP}

 # Download containerized AGW bootstrap script
 wget https://raw.githubusercontent.com/magma/magma/master/lte/gateway/deploy/agw_install_docker.sh

-# Create certs directory and populate with your orc8r rootCA
+# Create certs directory and populate with your orc8r rootCA.
+Note that the certificate contents here have been omitted.
 sudo mkdir -p /var/opt/magma/certs
 sudo su root -c 'sudo echo "-----BEGIN CERTIFICATE-----
 -----END CERTIFICATE-----" > /var/opt/magma/certs/rootCA.pem'

 # Run bootstrap script and reboot
-sudo su -c 'bash -x agw_install_docker.sh'
+sudo bash agw_install_docker.sh
 sudo reboot
 ```

 ### After reboot, add the s1ap and trfgen ssh keys to known_hosts of the AGW Instance

 ```
-ssh -A ubuntu@184.72.47.28
+ssh -A ubuntu@${YOUR_AWS_IP}
 ssh-keyscan -H 192.168.60.144 >> ~/.ssh/known_hosts
 ssh-keyscan -H 192.168.60.141 >> ~/.ssh/known_hosts
 ```